 In an abundance of caution for the protection of our visitors, visitation and public tours of the State Capitol are currently suspended.
 We will update this page when we have more information.
-In the meantime, we welcome your visit to the Tennessee State Museum at Bicentennial Capitol Mall State Park and the Military Branch of the Tennessee State Museum in the War Memorial Building.
+In the meantime, we welcome your visit to the Tennessee State Museum at Bicentennial Capitol Mall State Park.

 Once the Capitol opens again, the staff of the Tennessee State Museum will offer free general guided tours and guided Women's Suffrage tours - of the historic State Capitol and the grounds surrounding the building.

 600 Dr. Martin L King, Jr. Blvd., at the top of Capitol Hill.

 When visiting the State Capitol, visitors may enter the building at the west entrance and go through the security check.
 Tours begin at the Information Desk located on the first floor across from the main stairwell.
 The Motlow Tunnel entrance to the State Capitol on Dr. Martin L King, Jr. Blvd. may be used by individuals who cannot climb the stairs to the west entrance.
 Visitors with special needs should call 615-741-1886 during regular office hours (Mon.-Fri. between 8 a.m. and 4 p.m.)

 There is no private parking for the Tennessee State Capitol.
 During the week, visitors must park in paid lots or at street parking meters.
 On weekends, visitors may park free in the state employee parking lots around the State Capitol.